KB Trails Family

 I went to work at the Sundre General Hospital for the next 8 years as a registered nurse followed by a shift to community mental health services for 14 years.
 In 2010 I left my job with community mental health to start an independent nursing practise called Karing Stories.
 Bob found work with a variety of local businesses including the Rocky REA, Umscheid Construction, Paradis Brother’s Logging as well as a private contracting in the forestry business.
 Of course all of this in the context of pursuing our own dreams to build the cattle and horse ranch.

-Wilson our son came along Christmas of 1991 on December 18 in the whopper size of a 10 pound 2 ounce wiggling package with the nick name “We Willy Wilson” from his friends the Mays.
-Robert called him “chicken wing”.
-His height comes from Bob’s Dutch grandparents both “Oma” and “Opa” stood six feet four inches.
-We come from a stock of giant people on both sides of the family.
-So Wilson started out a big lad and remains a gentle giant with a passion for physics.
-Wilson refers to himself as “Wilson”, never really adopting a shortened version.
-He is called by my maiden name as we are a family full of girls with no-one to carry the name forward.
+Wilson our son came along winter of 1991.
+He refers to himself as “Wilson”, never really adopting a shortened version.
+Wilson is called by my maiden name as we are a family full of girls with no-one to carry the name forward.
 It seemed the thing to do.
 Wilson is known for his deep thinking and old soul wisdom, and willingness to challenge the status quo.
-Wilson was an easy kid to raise.
-We are proud of him wondering where he will land and what “calling” he will discover on his life journey.

 The dream to start a farm vacation turned into action in 1994 when we spent the summer south of Burnt Stick Lake running a few trail rides with half a dozen horses.
 In 1995 we decided to try it out here on the farm.
 We had good trails and access to the Clearwater River having some of the nicest riding around the area.
 We gradually added a cabin or two in the years ahead – not too many as we didn’t want to irritate our neighbors or be too intrusive in the neighborhood.
 We offered the trail riding until 2005 when soaring liability insurance rates across the industry made it financially difficult for the small operators to continue.
 We chose not to.
 However, horses are still present on the farm and will be here as long as we are.
 In the winter theres always a sleigh ride or two.
 The cabins have done well and continue to do so.
 Many guests return and every year a few new ones find us.
 And so the dream circles at KB Trails…Perhaps we will see you soon!